École secondaire Grande-Rivière

 École secondaire Grande-Rivière, commonly abbreviated as ESGR or E.S.G.R. (both officially and non-officially), a francophone secondary school in Aylmer, Quebec.
-Its total population is over 2000, including 1992 students and 191 faculty members.
-Students from all social classes attend it, from the poorer suburbs to the richer neighbourhoods.
-It is therefore the seat of many different organizations and events, from science fairs to sports teams, and a myriad of things in between.
+Its total population is over 2000, including 1992 pupils and 191 faculty members.

 Structure

 The school is divided into 7 major sectors, each unofficially called by the hundred of its number (example: "Secteur 400).
 The divisions between sections are generally determined by the floor on which they are, and the order in which they were built.

 Facilities include a large gymnasium, swimming pool (also used for public swimming classes), two symphony practice rooms, a cafeteria, several manual work-related rooms for special education, a small greenhouse, and an extensive laboratory section.

 Flooding

 In recent years, the school's roof has been known to leak rather severely, occasioning the school's temporary closure at least twice in the past four years, including 2004's Hurricane Frances record rainfall.
 Work began on new roofing in 2005, although part of the applied roof is rumoured to be of temporary nature and quality.
 The last flood, having happened in autumn of 2005 (after the new roofing was installed), was cause for the school's closure for the second half of the day.
 Its aftermath was rife with students poking fun at the school's roofing, and by extension, its budget.
 In 2019, the school still has some leaking problems, but they are less frequent.